wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/AINA BADRISHA BINTI ZAMRI/README.md

 ### <ins>Objective</ins>
-The purpose of this project is to **design, execute, and critically analyze a performance test plan** for a real-world web application using **Grafana k6**.
-The test aims to evaluate the **scalability and stability** of the target web application and identifying potential bottlenecks under varying user loads.<br><br>
+The purpose of this project is to design, execute, and critically analyze a performance test plan for a real-world web application using Grafana k6.
+The test aims to evaluate the scalability and stability of the target web application and identifying potential bottlenecks under varying user loads.<br><br>

 ### 🌐 <ins>Target Web Application</ins>